Code-Institute-Submissions/petracili-petra2108/README.md

 			* HTML5 and CSS3
  * [Final Project!](https://8000-edfec628-a3ee-44df-a81f-735ddd00892b.ws-eu03.gitpod.io/)

+## Subpages

+  a.
+I was create 3 subpages Home, Gallery and Contact.
+Fisrt one was home pages with 3 separate section, About Us, Menu of restaurant and Social Network links.
+  b.
+Secund subpages was Gallery with content listing photos of the food provided by the restaurant.
+  c.
+The third page is composed of information about the restaurant and the restaurant contact form.

 ## HTML5

-   * For start i create basic structrure in Index.html file , for `<title>` put the name of the restaurant I do the website for "Pizza Amphora".
+   1. For start i create basic structrure in Index.html file , for `<title>` put the name of the restaurant I do the website for "Pizza Amphora".

 ```html
 <!doctype html>